rfeinman/pytorch-minimize/docs/source/getting_started.rst

     export PYTHONPATH="/path/to/pytorch-minimize:$PYTHONPATH"

-Once these steps have been completed, you should be able to make inports such as ``from fmin import minimize`` from any location on your machine.
+Once these steps have been completed, you should be able to make inports such as ``from torchmin import minimize`` from any location on your machine.

-.. currentmodule:: fmin
+.. currentmodule:: torchmin

 Using the :func:`minimize` function
 ------------------------------------